 The ITSG is able to assist you in navigating topics related to IT and Data Security.
 For additional information, please see the provided links or submit a ticket to the ITSG.

 In keeping with Cornell policies, eliminating confidential data stored on Cornell and personal machines will reduce the risk that the data will be misused causing loss of reputation and financial liability to Cornell University.

 Individual community members and departments are responsible for their own data security.
-IT@Cornell provides the following tools and guides to assist in your scan:
+For more information please see: Confidential Data Scanning.

 Data Security Plans (DSP)

 If your research involves sharing data with an entity outside Cornell, you may be asked engage in a Data Use Agreement with that entity.
 Read more about how the ITSG can assist you here: Data Security Plans.